srimangithubin/micrograd_autograd_engine/README.md

         * Computes the neural network's output given an input and a set of weights
     2. Backpropagation
         * Calculates the gradient of the loss function with respect to the neural network's weights by computing the gradient of the loss function concerning the neural network's output and then computing the gradient of the output with respect to the neural network's weights.
 This process is performed recursively until the gradient of the loss function concerning the neural network's input is computed.
-* Andrej asserts that Micrograd is all you need to train neural networks, and the rest is added for efficiency and convenience.
+* This Micrograd is all you need to train neural networks, and the rest is added for efficiency and convenience.
 This is why understanding Micrograd is so crucial.
     1. For example, tensors (which Micrograd does not use) are employed to perform multiple scalar operations in parallel.
     2. Despite being a fundamental component of machine learning, Micrograd is surprisingly simple, consisting of only two Python files.